-You can request a ten working day extension to your submission deadline if something unexpected happens and you need some extra time.
+You can request a 5 working day extension to your submission deadline if something unexpected happens and you need some extra time.
 You should submit your extension request at least 24 hours before the submission deadline.
 You do not need to provide additional evidence of your circumstances, but you will need to show some work in progress when submitting the request.
 Guidance on how to submit a request can be found here.

 Request to repeat an assessment attempt (RRAA)

-If you are experiencing difficulties which are having a significant impact on your ability to complete your assessments including Covid-19, you can submit a request to repeat an assessment attempt (RRAA).
-If your RRAA is accepted you will be able to repeat your assessment if you fail it, or attempt to improve your mark if you pass it and it could improve your outcome.
+If you are experiencing difficulties which are having a significant impact on your ability to complete your assessments, you can submit a request to repeat an assessment attempt (RRAA).
+If your RRAA is accepted, you will be given a new opportunity to submit your assessment or given a further attempt at the assessment if you submit and do not pass.

 You can find the RRAA on ‘My Student Record’.
-This is a request to undertake your assessment later during the reassessment period.
+This is a request to undertake your assessment later, usually during the reassessment period.
 Your Assessment Statement on My Student Record will be updated to tell you that your submission is due.
 Before you submit, we suggest you speak to your Student Support Adviser and watch the guidance video.

-If you have submitted your RRAA late, you need to provide information and evidence to explain why it was submitted late.
-You cannot submit a RRAA after your marks have been considered by an Assessment Board and your final results published on My Student Record.
+If you have submitted your RRAA after 5 working days, you must provide information and evidence to explain why it was submitted late.
+You cannot submit a RRAA after your marks have been considered by an Assessment Board and your results have been published on My Student Record.

 Retaking exams and assessments

-If you are undertaking reassessment this semester for assignments following where you undertook your first attempt in the spring or summer of 2020, or you are retaking a module(s) completely, then your reassessment mark will not be capped at the minimum pass mark.
+If you are undertaking standard reassessment for the current academic year (and have not had a RRAA accepted) then your reassessment attempt will be capped at the minimum pass mark.

 Supporting individual circumstances